 What does the MRN do?

-- Bring researchers working in mesothelioma together to meet one another
+- brings researchers working in mesothelioma together to meet one another

-- Help researchers share knowledge, skills and resources between them
+- helps researchers share knowledge, skills and resources between them

-- Help researchers stay in touch with what mesothelioma research is happening in the UK and globally
+- helps researchers stay in touch with what mesothelioma research is happening in the UK and globally

-- To attract and keep the interest of researchers in this field
+- attracts and keeps the interest of researchers in this field

-- Encourage an ongoing conversation about mesothelioma research priorities to inform the strategies of the BLF and other funders
+- encourages an ongoing conversation about mesothelioma research priorities to inform the strategies of the BLF and other funders

-- Bring the MesobanK to researchers - a collection of useful samples from people with mesothelioma
+- brings MesobanK to researchers - a collection of useful samples from people with mesothelioma

 Who can join the network?

-Basic and translational scientists and clinicians at any point of their career, from the earliest stage through to senior and established researchers.
+- Basic, translational and clinical researchers at any point of their career, from the earliest stage through to senior and established researchers.

-Research support organisations that directly assist with mesothelioma researchers can join too.
+- Research support organisations that directly assist mesothelioma researchers can join the MRN.
 This can include funders of mesothelioma research that usually spend more than £25,000 a year.

-The views of patients and carers are fed into the project by their representation on the Steering Group responsible for overseeing the MRN, but the network itself is aimed at researchers.
+The views of patients and carers are fed into the project by their representation on the Steering Group responsible for overseeing the MRN.
+However the network itself is aimed at researchers and health professionals.